jiaxinyyy/brewin-interpreter/README.md

   - `type_valuev1.py` which has classes to create type tags

 You can view the starter for [Project 1](https://github.com/UCLA-CS-131/spring-23-project-starter/releases/tag/p1).

-Some notes on your submission (for Project 3)

-1. You **must have a top-level, versioned `interpreterv2.py` file** that **exports the `Interpreter` class**.
-If not, **your code will not run on our autograder**.
-2. You may also submit one or more additional `.py` modules that your interpreter uses, if you decide to break up your solution into multiple `.py` files.
-3. You **should not modify/submit `intbase.py` or `bparser.py`**; we will use our own when grading.

-You can find out more about our autograder, including how to run it, in [its accompanying repo](https://github.com/UCLA-CS-131/spring-23-autograder).

 ## Licensing and Attribution